> COLLECTION > AIRCRAFT > HELICOPTERS > Lynx "Damien"

 Between 1977-1984 the British Army made 113 Lynx AH.1s.

-The Lynx' unique feature is that it can perform loops and rolls because it is fully aerobatic capable.
+The Lynx' unique feature is that it can perform loops and rolls because it is fully aerobatic capable due to its rigid rotor head and composite blades that gave precise handling.

 In this particular aircraft type, pilot Trevor Egginton achieved an airspeed record for helicopters on G-LYNX — a specially modified Lynx with Gem 60 engines and BERP rotor blades — when he reached the record 249.09 mph (400.87 km/h) in 1986.